audreyandoy/basic_api_full-stack-python/README.md

 flask db upgrade
 ```

-Now you have a restful api!
+Now you have a restful api via localhost:5000/api, or localhost:3000 when the frontend is running.